-Tertiary volcanic and volcaniclastic rocks of the Bald Peak-Red Peak area lie 7 km west of the Sierra Nevada crest at the Sonora Pass (Figure 1).
-They consist of Oligocene ignimbrites and Miocene andesitic and trachytic volcanic and volcaniclastic rocks that dip less than a few degrees and are cut by plugs and a series of NNW-striking faults (Figure 3; Slemmons 1953).
+Tertiary volcanic and volcaniclastic rocks of the Bald Peak-Red Peak area lie 7 km west of the Sierra Nevada crest at Sonora Pass (Figure 1).
+They consist of Oligocene ignimbrites and Miocene andesitic volcanic and volcaniclastic rocks that dip less than a few degrees and are cut by plugs and a series of NNW-striking faults (Figure 3; Slemmons, 1953).

-We mapped two west-dipping normal faults, as well as two intervening, east-dipping normal faults that show only minor offset (Figure 3).
-We call the eastern fault the Red Peak fault (Figure 3); it dips about 70° westwards and has 235 m of vertical separation.
+We mapped two west-dipping normal faults, as well as two intervening, eastdipping normal faults that show only minor offset (Figure 3).
+We call the eastern fault the Red Peak fault (Figure 3); it dips about 70° westward and has 235 m of vertical separation.
 Two minor fault splays, located < 1 km to the west of the Red Peak fault, dip 70° eastward and display only 35 m of vertical separation; we interpret them as antithetic faults related to the Red Peak fault.
-The western fault, herein called the Bald Peak fault, dips $\sim 60^{\circ}$ westwards and has 130 m of vertical separation.
-Faults are not common west of the range crest in the central Sierra Nevada, although many faults lie west of the crest in the southern Sierra (Saleeby et al. 2009).
+The western fault, herein called the Bald Peak fault, dips ~60° westward and has 130 m of vertical separation.
+Faults are not common west of the range crest in the central Sierra Nevada, although many faults are west of the crest in the southern Sierra (Saleebyet al., 2009).

 Stanislaus Group strata are largely absent from the footwall block of the Red Peak fault due to erosion of the upthrown side.
-We speculate that the Bald Peak fault displacement began during the accumulation of the Miocene section, because a fluvial unit within the TML (Tstmf) is confined to the downthrown block (Figure 3), and because landslide megablocks several metres in length lie within the debris-flow deposits of the Relief Peak Formation (Trpdf) adjacent to the fault.
+We speculate that the Bald Peak fault displacement began during the accumulation of the Miocene section, because a fluvial unit within the Table Mountain Latite (Tstmf) is confined to the downthrown block (Figure 3), and because landslide megablocks several meters in length lie within the debris flow deposits of the Relief Peak Formation (Trpdf) adjacent to the fault.
 Similarly, abrupt thickening of the Tollhouse Flat Member of the EVT onto the downthrown block of the antithetic faults may indicate that it (and, if related, the Red Peak fault) began to move during emplacement of the Stanislaus Group.
-However, map units clearly thicken and thin in places where we see no evidence for faulting (Figure 3), so these thickness changes may simply record evolving palaeotopographic effects within the palaeocanyon.
+Map units clearly thicken and thin in places, however, where we see no evidence for faulting (Figure 3), so these thickness changes may simply record evolving paleotopographic effects within the paleocanyon.